-The activities of the UCB Group, including research, drug development, manufacturing and marketing its products, are and will be subject to extensive regulation by numerous authorities in the European Union, including the European Medicine Evaluation Agency, and in the United States, including the Food and Drug Administration, and by other foreign regulatory authorities.
+The activities of the UCB Group, including research, drug development, manufacturing and marketing its products, are and will be subject to extensive regulation by numerous authorities in the European Union, including the European Medicine Agency (EMA), in the United States, including the Food and Drug Administration (FDA) and in Japan by the Pharmaceutical and Medical Device Agency (PMDA) and by other foreign regulatory authorities.
 Regulations are primarily focused on drug quality, safety and efficacy.
 The regulatory authorities have substantial discretion to require additional testing, to delay or withhold registration and marketing approval and to mandate product recalls or withdrawals.
 Regulatory approval also extends to the supply and distribution of products.
 If a situation occurs where a product is to be recalled and removed from distribution for any length of time, this will have a material adverse effect on the revenues of the UCB Group.

 Even if the UCB Group develops new products, or new indications for existing products, it will not be able to market any of those products, respectively not be able to market such indication, unless and until it has obtained the required regulatory approvals in each jurisdiction where it proposes to market the new products, respectively the new indication.
 For example, in June 2019, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a negative opinion for romosozumab (for further information, please refer to Section 8(c) (Research and Development)).
 On 18 October 2019, following a re-examination procedure, the CHMP of the European Medicines Agency has adopted a positive opinion recommending Marketing Authorization for EVENITY® (romosozumab) for the treatment of severe osteoporosis in postmenopausal women at high risk of fracture and with no history of myocardial infarction or stroke.
-The CHMP's recommendation will now be reviewed by the European Commission (EC), which has the authority to approve medicines for use throughout the European Union.
-A European Commission decision is expected around year-end 2019.
+The CHMP's recommendation was eventually reviewed by the European Commission, which granted marketing authorization for EVENITY® (romosozumab) on December 12, 2019.

 Once obtained, the UCB Group must maintain these market authorisations as long as it plans to market its products in each jurisdiction where approval is required.
 The failure of the UCB Group to obtain approval, significant delays in the approval process or its failure to maintain approval in any jurisdiction will prevent it from selling the new products, respectively marketing the new indication, in that jurisdiction until approval is obtained.
 The UCB Group will not be able to realise revenues for those new products, respectively the new indication, in any jurisdiction where it does not have approval.